Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 General Bower gave him a genuinely mystified look. "...How, sir?"

 "He was two feet shorter, then."
 Chambliss smiled.
 It wasn’t often he got to say something so cryptically impossible.
 "Anyway, don’t let him sweet-talk you, he’s surprisingly good at it.
-As for tonight…"
+As for tonight..."

 "I’ll be watching, Mister President."